Analog quantum chemistry simulation

-being $a_\jj/b_\jj$ are annihilation operators for a $a/b$-spin excitation in site $\jj$~\cite{cavity}.
-Intuitively, the on-site interaction $U$ localizes the $a/b$ excitations around the fermions, renormalizing their tunneling rates and creating an effective interaction.
-Mathematically, one can adiabatically eliminate the Mott insulator excitations and derive the effective dynamics for the fermions.
-The fermionic part of the simulator Hamiltonian $H_\mathrm{sym}\approx H_\mathrm{qc}$, with $t_F=J_F(N_e-1)/N_e$, where the electron-electron potential follows a Yukawa form~\cite{DeVega2008a} with a constant energy shift:
+being $a_\jj/b_\jj$ annihilation operators for a $|a\rangle/|b\rangle$-spin excitation in site $\jj$.
+Intuitively, the on-site interaction $U$ localizes the $|a\rangle/|b\rangle$ excitations around the fermions, renormalizing their tunneling rates and creating an effective interaction.
+Mathematically, one can adiabatically eliminate the Mott insulator excitations and derive the effective dynamics for the fermions (see Supplementary Information section 2).
+The fermionic part of the simulator Hamiltonian $H_\mathrm{sym}\approx H_\mathrm{qc}$, with $t_F=J_F(N_e-1)/N_e$, where the electron-electron potential follows a Yukawa form~\cite{DeVega2008a} with a constant energy shift $C$:

 where $L/a=\sqrt{J/(U+\Delta+\rho_M J_c-6J)}$ is the localization length, which can be tuned with $\Delta$, and $V_0=\frac{g^2}{2\pi J N_e}$ the strength of the potential repulsion.
 Here $\rho_M=N_e/N_M^3$.
 This mapping between $H_\mathrm{sym}$ and $ H_\mathrm{qc}$ holds as long as,